 Finding the right rental property can be a difficult and daunting process if you have not yet had the experience.
 Often you are one of many attending an open house and the competition can sometimes look a little fierce.

-Here’s a few tips to help you on your way;
+Here are few tips to help you on your way:

-Easy.
-Simply choose a property from our list of available properties here.
-Next, click on the property of your choice which will open the property profile page.
-Down the right-hand side of this window you will find a button labelled "Book an Inspection".
-When you click on this button you will be able to choose a suitable date and time for an inspection.
-Complete your details and click SUBMIT.
+If you wish to inspect a property, click on the property of your choice in this list of available rental properties, which will open the property profile page.
+Click on "Book an inspection time" on the right-hand side.
+This will take you to a form where you will be able to choose a suitable date and time for an inspection.
+Complete your details and click "Register inspection time".
 This will then send an email to us advising your intention to attend our open house.

-Generally all our tenancy agreements are for 3 months or 6 months.
+Generally all our tenancy agreements are for three months or six months.
 We do not currently recommend 12-month leases to our owners.

-The availability date for each property appears on each of our property advertisements.
+The availability date for each property appears on the property advertisement.

 We conduct property inspections Monday through Saturday from 9.00am to 5.00pm.
 Unfortunately, inspections outside of these times are only possible in exceptional circumstances.

 Yes, we require all potential tenants to view the property before submitting an application.
-In this way there are no surprises for the tenant after they take occupation and the owner can be assured you are satisfied with the condition of the property.
+In this way there are no surprises for the tenant after they take occupation and the owner can be assured the tenant is satisfied with the condition of the property.

-The bond for each of our properties is 4 weeks rent.
-In addition, you will be required to pay 2 weeks rent in advance and sign a direct debit form for all future rent payments at the time you sign your tenancy agreement.
+The bond for each of our properties is four weeks' rent.
+In addition, you will be required to pay two weeks' rent in advance and sign a direct debit form for all future rent payments at the time you sign your tenancy agreement.

 When you signed your Residential Tenancy Agreement you entered into a binding legal agreement.
 The primary requirements of that agreement include:

-3. Your maintenance of the premises in a clean and tidy fashion at all times
+3. Keeping the premises in a clean and tidy fashion at all times.

 Rent payments at Prudential Real Estate are made via periodical direct debit only.
 When you signed your tenancy agreement you also nominated a bank account from which we could withdraw your rent each week.
 If this bank account changes please let us know.